epfl-dlab/multilingual-entity-insertion/README.md

 The training infrastructure is present in `data_modelling/training`.
 Script `main.py` can be used to train a model for entity insertion, and it has a large number of command line arguments to allow for a versatile and easy training set-up.
 The training script expects a specific structure from the training data.
 Several examples of training datasets can be found in `/XXX/YYY/linkrec-llms/training/multilingual_datasets`.
 Keep in mind that the columns are not necessarily the same for stage 1 and stage 2.

+The `training` directory contains multiple bash files that can be used to replicate the experiments in the paper.

 #### Baselines

 Our model is benchmarked against multiple baselines.
 We use